 NOTE.
 The Event Log records all of the fault events and is not affected by the settings in the event notification menus.

-The table below lists the available notification methods and the menu access points where you enable or disable event notifications.
+The Event reporting methods and menu access points table has the available notification methods and the menu access points where you enable or disable event notifications.